The Cuban Melodious Finch

 Life Cycle

-Clutch size:3-4 eggs
+Clutch size:2-4 eggs

 Hatch date:After 12 days of incubation

-Fledge date:At 14 days of age
+Fledge date:Reports vary from 13 to 21 days of age

 Wean date:4 weeks of age